PokemonGoF/PokemonGo-Bot/README.md

 - Linux: `apt-get install python-protobuf`

 ### Note on branch
-Please keep in mind that master is not alwais up to date whereas 'dev' is.
-In the installation note below change `master` to `dev` if you want to get the lastest version.
+Please keep in mind that master is not always up to date whereas 'dev' is.
+In the installation note below change `master` to `dev` if you want to get the latest version.

 ### Installation Linux
 (change master to dev for the newer version)